 He describes the ‘K(no)w Justice, K(no)w Peace’ exhibit at the Levine Museum of the New South.

 He addresses ‘benefiting’ from photographs of conflict and struggle that he has taken.

 Alvin describes the ‘Welcome to Brookhill’ exhibit at the Harvey B. Gantt Museum of African American Arts + Culture.

 He talks about growing up in Rockford, Illinois, how the city has changed, and what living in Rockford taught him.

-He considers how becoming a father at a young age changed the trajectory of his life.
+He considers how becoming a father at a young age changed his trajectory, and the ‘spaghetti junction’ of his life after high school.

-He shares why he is in a hurry to live.
+Alvin shares why he is in a hurry to live and maintaining street credibility.

 plus Mark's Personal Word Essay: A Choice of Weapons